raspberrypilearning/getting-started-scratch/en/step_10.md

 ---

 You can create a sprite that has gaps that you can see through.
-If it is positioned as the front layer and is the size of the Stage, it can appear like a view through the bars of a cage or a series of windowpanes.
+If it is positioned as the front layer and is the size of the Stage, it can appear like a view through the bars of a cage or a series

 --- no-print ---